simonmichael/hledger_site/src/index.md

 ----

-**hledger** is friendly, fast, and dependable accounting software for tracking money, investments, cryptocurrencies, time, or any countable commodity.
+**hledger** is friendly, fast, and dependable accounting software, for both simple and complex finances.
-It uses human-readable **[plain text data](https://plaintextaccounting.org)** that you control.
+It tracks money, investments, cryptocurrencies, time, or any countable commodity, using human-readable **[plain text data](https://plaintextaccounting.org)** that you control.

-You can import CSV data from banks, or enter data via web/terminal interfaces or your favorite text editor. hledger provides powerful reports and scales smoothly from simple to sophisticated needs.
+You can enter data with your favorite text editor or a UI, or import data from banks and other places.
-It works well with version control, scripts, and LLMs.
+You can use just hledger and nothing else, or combine it with other tools, like version control, scripts, and LLMs.

+hledger is Free Software created by [Simon Michael](https://joyful.com) and [contributors](CREDITS.md), supported and improving continuously since its first release in 2007.
-Read more at **[Why hledger ?](why.md)** and **[FAQ](faq.md)**.
+You can read more about it at **[Why hledger ?](why.md)** and **[FAQ](faq.md)**.

 ### A quick example